ERA Original Members

 - ERA was mandated by the WEEE sector at a consultative conference held on 29 October 2014 to draft an Industry Waste Management Plan for the WEEE sector.

-- ERA has engaged the Department of Environmental Affairs intensively and extensively over the last 6 years in the formulation of a nation-wide WEEE Management Plan.
+- ERA has engaged the Department of Fisheries Forestry and Environment, extensively over the last 7 years in the formulation of a nation-wide WEEE Management Plan.

 - ERA membership currently comprises companies and associations that represent 80%+ of the domestic appliances on the SA market, 50%+ of the ITC goods on the SA market, as well as 70%+ of the county’s e-Waste recycling capacity.

 - The six years of engagement between ERA’s producers and recyclers means that ERA has a collective track record and depth and breadth of knowledge and experience that very few, if any, individual corporations can match.

 - ERA is a true Non-profit company which remains open to your inclusion and participation in shaping of the EPR regime for South Africa.

 - Due size of ERA’s membership already, it is well positioned to implement an EPR Scheme that is effective and cost-effective in terms of you meeting your legal EPR obligations.